Spa time:

 Wine o’clock:

 Under the culinary expertise of Chef Dion Jones, the two AA Rosette Restaurant at Rockliffe Hall celebrates the best of local produce with a menu that gently moves with the season.
 Dion pairs his beautiful dishes with the hotel’s brand-new wine list which features over 180 selections, including exclusive wines from Hand Picked Hotels' owners private vineyard in Tuscany, Villa Saletta.
-Le dolce vita?
+La dolce vita?
 You bet.

 Nighty night: